nferrara100/doc-engineer-assignment/README.md

 There's a skeleton command that takes care of the interfacing with middleman and is already looping through doc pages only.
 This middleman command can be run via the following bash command `bundle exec middleman algolia` from the docs directory.

-**Your goal**: complete this middle command to make it index the documentation content into Algolia.
+**Your goal**: complete this command to make it index the documentation content into Algolia.
 Each page must be split in several records using the method explained in the [following blog post](https://blog.algolia.com/how-to-build-a-helpful-search-for-technical-documentation-the-laravel-example/).
 To do the split you will need to use an html parser library.

+You may have to start the documentation website on your machine as part of this assignment too.

 ### Evaluation criteria